johnnyonthehub/Samples_1/Part_B/Task_4/Security.md

 uvicorn main:app --port 64308 --host
 (Refer to screenshot Image A)
 To achieve this, first, a simple main.py file was created in the command line.
-This command changes the port of the API it is to be deployed into, in this case, 64308.
+This command changes the port of the API it is to be deployed into, in this case, 64308.  (*SEE IMAGE IN TASK 4 SCREENSHOTS FOLDER)

-###C:  Name of the file and the line needed to change in order to change the SSH
+###C:  Name of the file and the line needed to change in order to change the SSH Server Port Number

 File:  sshd_config
 Path /etc/ssh/sshd_config